-Yes. the warm, dry spring, and a hot and dry summer forecast, has resulted in the Water Bureau using groundwater to supplement supply based on many decades of historic supply conditions, current demand conditions, and short- and long-term weather forecasts.
+The Portland Water Bureau is planning to perform an annual groundwater maintenance run to ensure it’s reliability.
+However, the Water Bureau makes decisions to use groundwater to supplement supply based on many decades of historic supply conditions, current demand conditions, and short- and long-term weather forecasts.
 Portland has used groundwater multiple times since the 1980s to help meet summer demand and to serve as a backup source for Bull Run.

 Based on supply, demand, and weather forecasts, Portland does not anticipate any water supply shortages this year.
 The Water Bureau will communicate directly with customers and water users if conditions change.

 Water supply conditions fluctuate from year to year.
 Each fall, the Bull Run reservoirs fill to capacity, and remain full until late spring or early summer.
 Drawdown—the term for the period each year during which the amount of water stored in the Bull Run reservoirs decreases—typically starts in early July and continues until the return of autumn rains.

 This year, an unusually dry spring resulted in and early start of reservoir drawdown.
 Drawdown started on May 7, which is earlier than the average start of early July.
 So far, this year is similar to the warm, dry summers of 1992 and 2015.

 Yes.
 As Portland’s population has grown, the city’s total water use has actually decreased.
 From 2007 to 2017, Portland’s population grew by 11 percent while the city’s total water use decreased by 15 percent.
 Portlanders have embraced water-saving technology and changed behaviors to make the most of each drop.
 Portland’s summer water demand has also decreased due to changing land use development patterns.
 This has resulted in less land being used as lawns and outside vegetation that require irrigation.